 Cons: These sweats are made from a blend of cotton and polyester fleece to keep you warm.
 The warmer your sweatpants are designed to be, the more likely you are to actually sweat, and sweat on fleece can feel sticky and unpleasant.

 Pros: When you think of classic sweatpants brands, Champion cannot (or should not!) be far from your mind.
 Champion’s designs have stood the test of time because they continue to promise casual comfort at a great value.
-These Jersey Jogger sweatpants take Champion’s classic design and bring it into the modern era with a more tapered look.
+These throwback sweats prove Champion’s classic design remain relevant in a world where athleisure is constantly evolving.
 Whether you’re wearing ‘em to chill or to dunk on your friends in basketball, you’ll never go out of style in Champion and, dare I say, you’ll feel like a champion.

 Cons: These are all-around great sweatpants, but you’re not getting much more beyond that.
 No zip pockets, no spandex or elastics for added flexibility, truly no bells and whistles.
-That’s a pro for some people, but definitely a con for others looking for a more sophisticated sweatpant.
+That’s a pro for some people, but definitely a con for others looking for a more sophisticated, street-ready sweatpant.

 Pros: Thankfully, if you dig Champion’s sweatpants but wanted something on the fancier side, the Todd Snyder x Champion line of clothing is exactly what you’re looking for.
 These sweatpants take what’s great about Champion and mix in a few upgrades.
 These slim jogger sweatpants come in multiple colors and feature French terry cotton, elastic cuffs, a ribbed waist and interior chain-stitched seams for extra reinforcement and durability.
 These sweatpants are high-quality and stylish, and you’ll feel that when you walk around.